 Bay windows often add value to homes.
 They are aesthetically pleasing on the exterior and have a great curb appeal.
 Additionally, it adds valuable space to the interior, either as a sitting or storage area.
 They allow a lot of light into a home and provide a great view of the outside.

-Installing a bay window typically takes between 2-4 days.
-Replacing a bay window only takes a couple of hours.
+Installing a bay window typically takes between 2-4 days if you are opening a wall.
+Replacing a picture window with a bay may take 6-8 hours.
+Replacing a window only takes a couple of hours.
 But if extensive construction needs to be completed, such as installing a roof, eaves, structure, or altering a wall, this increases the amount of time needed.

 Yes, a bow window can be replaced with a bay window.
 It will most likely not be a direct replacement, however.
 There may need to be some changes to the walls based on dimensional differences.
-Additionally, a bay window needs more structural support than a bow window needs.
+Additionally, a bay window may need more structural support than a bow window needs.